esesmuedgars/IdeaKit/CONTRIBUTING.md

 ### Swift challenges

-Spoiler
+Challenge spoiler warnings. ⚠️

 ### Announcements

-Specify your own subject and edit permalink.
+Specify your own subject and edit permalink. ⚠️

 Once a new newsletter's issue has been published, all subscribers of the blog will receive automatic e-mail announcements.
 However, to attract additional traffic manual announcements are required.
 Following is the list of channels that have been used for communication as well as message examples: